guiuiy/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ---
 ## cd
-1. When I used the cd command without any arguments, it kept me in the same directory I was in which was not an error.
+1. When I used the 'cd' command without any arguments, if I was in the '/home' directory, it kept me in the same directory, but if I was in another directory other than '/home', I would go to '/home'.
    ```
    [user@sahara ~]$ cd
    [user@sahara ~]$

+   [user@sahara ~/lecture1]$ cd
+   [user@sahara ~]$

+   [user@sahara ~/lecture1/messages]$ cd
+   [user@sahara ~]$

    ```
-2. When I used the cd command with a directory as the argument, it brought me into the directory that I specified which was not an error.
+2. When I used the 'cd' command with a relative path or an absolutepath as the argument, it brought me into the directory that I specified which was not an error.
    ```
    [user@sahara ~]$ cd lecture1/messages
    [user@sahara ~/lecture1/messages]$

+   [user@sahara ~/lecture1]$ cd messages
+   [user@sahara ~/lecture1/messages]$

+   [user@sahara ~]$ cd /home/lecture1/messages
+   [user@sahara ~/lecture1/messages]$
    ```
-3. When I used the cd command with a file as the argument, the terminal gave an error that said the file was not a directory.
+3. When I used the 'cd' command with a file as the argument, the terminal gave an error that said the file was not a directory.
    ```
    [user@sahara ~/lecture1/messages]$ cd no.txt
    bash: cd: no.txt: Not a directory